Some of the numbers presented in this website may not be the most recent available

 In 1437, with no heir, the powerful territory was sold to a series of owners that included Bourbons, Habsburgs, Hohenzollerns, and the French state.
 The castle was progressively strengthened.

-In 1815 after Napoleon, it became a Grand Duchy within the German Confederation; a province of the Netherlands defended by Prussian troops.
+In 1815 after the reign of Napoleon, it became a Grand Duchy within the German Confederation; a province of the Netherlands defended by Prussian troops.
 Independence was granted in 1839 although half was ceded to Belgium.

 It joined the German Customs Union and developed rapidly with industry and transport links.
 In 1867 Prussia's troops were finally withdrawn leaving an independent and neutral state.
 However, in both World Wars 1 and 2, Germany occupied it to use its railway links.